mpedramfar/Lean-game-maker/USAGE.md

 -- end hide
 ```

+ * Note that the lean segment of different problems, the lines between `-/` and `begin`, must be distinct.
+Even if two problems are meant to be identical, this could be achieved by adding a space at the end of the lean segment of one of them.
+If two problems have identical lean segments, they will not be saved properly.
+(See "Version and saved games" below)

 ## Making the game

 After preparing the configuration file and the Lean files, go to the root folder of your Lean project and run